redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/components-kserve/README.md

-# hardware-profiles-enabled
+# components-serving

 ## Purpose
-This component is designed help admins configure the default PVC size that users are presented with when creating new Workbenches.
+This component is designed help configure the serving specific components including the following items:

+KServe

 ## Usage